-Intermittent spotting and a little irregular bleeding are very common in women who are first starting the birth control pill.
-The reason we’ve singled out this particular side effect is because if it catches you off guard, it can be very alarming.
-It will take a few months for your period to develop a pattern though, so there’s no need to worry if you’re spotting in between for the first few months.
+Intermittent spotting and a small amount of irregular bleeding are very common in women who are first starting the birth control pill.
+The reason we’ve singled out this side effect is because if it catches you off guard, it can be very alarming.
+It will take a few months for your period to develop a pattern, so there’s no need to worry if you’re spotting in between for the first few months.

-This also means you may not start your period on the first day of your sugar pills, but rather with one of the later ones in the week.
+It is also common that you may not start your period on the first day of your inactive pills but with one of the later pills during that week.
 Depending on which pill you’re taking, you may even skip menstruation during the first month or so altogether.
-The only time you need to contact your doctor about irregular bleeding is if it’s excessive or especially abnormal.
+You only need to contact your doctor about irregular bleeding if it’s excessive or especially abnormal.